ClickCease Build Safe Nests for Endangered Birds - Arborist Now

 Follow these ste ps to build an eco-friendly birdhouse:

-• Get Materials: Find untreated reclaimed wood or bamboo at local shops.
-These are perfect.
+• Get Materials: Find reclaimed, untreated wood or bamboo at local shops.

 • Design It: Sketch a simple house with proper ventilation and entrance size for your birds.
 Angle the roof for rain runoff.

-• Weatherproof: Add a sticking out roof to protect from rain.
+• Weatherproof It: Add an overhanging roof to protect from rain.
 Beeswax on the wood makes it water resistant.

-• Decorate: Use leaves, stones, or small plants to decorate naturally.
-This looks nice and insulates.
+• Decorate It: Use leaves, stones, or small plants to decorate naturally.
+This looks nice and also insulates.

 • Mount It: Attach to a tree without harming it.
-See next sections for how
+See the next sections for tips.

 • Jute or Hemp: These natural ropes mount the house but don't hurt trees.
 They rot away over time.

-• Green Glue: Use non-toxic eco glue to join house parts or fill gaps.
-This is safe and strong.
+• Green Glue: Use nontoxic, eco-friendly glue to join house parts or fill gaps.

 Mounting Without Harm